Gilenya (Fingolimod Hydrochloride)

 How to Take Gilenya

-Gilenya should be taken consistently at the same time each day for best results.
-Your first dose requires special monitoring at your doctor’s office.
+Gilenya should be taken as prescribed by your doctor, ideally at the same time each day for optimal effectiveness.

 Dosage Instructions